SarvinChitsaz/WBC-MTL-SEGCLS/README.md

 - Classes with fewer than 20 samples are removed automatically
 - Model supports CPU and GPU execution
 - Grad-CAM uses forward/backward hooks on the bottleneck layer (`model.center`)

 ---
+# Limitations

+- This project is a research/prototype implementation and is not intended for clinical diagnosis.
+- Evaluation is performed on a relatively small public dataset.
+- No external validation dataset is used.
+- The current implementation uses a train/test split only.
+- Grad-CAM is used as an interpretability aid and should not be considered clinical evidence.

+---